top of page

 Example: Ich trinke Kaffee, bevor ich zur Arbeit fahre.
 (I drink coffee, before I go to work.)

-Quick Tip: Use "da" for cause/reason (formal), "während" for simultaneous actions, and "bevor" for actions happening before others.
+Quick Tip: Use "da" when the reason is known or obvious, "während" for simultaneous actions, and "bevor" for actions happening before others.
 In all cases, the verb in the subordinate clause goes to the end!

 Learn more